 Create a Virtual Environment:

-module to create a virtual environment.numpy
+venv module to create a virtual environment.numpy and pandas.python -m venv myenv

 source myenv/bin/activate # On Windows: myenv\Scripts\activate